The first Peer Community in has been launched: Peer Community in Evolutionary Biology

 Recommending could be a progressive, “invasive” process

 1- The recommendation process could coexist with the current system of traditional scientific journals.
 Authors would be free to submit a preprint that has been reviewed and recommended by a Peer Community in X to a scientific journal.
+For instance, in ecology and evolution, the Editors-in-Chief of Ecology Letters, Oikos, Evolutionary Ecology, Evolutionary Applications, Molecular Ecology and the expected next Editor-in-Chief of Journal of Evolutionary Biology have indicated they will consider submissions of recommended preprints and they may use PCI reviews and recommendations for their own review processes.

 2- Waiting for the comments and recommendation from a Peer Community in X can increase the value of an article.
 Indeed, if modifications to the preprint are required to obtain the recommendation, these modifications may substantially increase the quality of the article before its submission to a traditional journal, thus increasing the likelihood of acceptance.
 The use of the recommendation system could then increase gradually, right from the start of its existence.